 Continuing further down State Road 24, the subdivisions are conspicuously middle class, but tenants suggest low leasing rates in all the strip malls.
 The Southland Mall is hanging on and still boasts some major chains like American Eagle and Bath and Body Works, but it’s not exactly thriving:

 From my observations during an August visit, the mall is barely 60% occupied, with particularly high vacancy levels in the wing adjacent to the long-atrophied department store Sears (a frequent occurrence in malls with Sears that I blogged about earlier).
 Many of the other remaining tenants are mom-and-pop stores; nothing wrong with this in theory but clearly an indicator that the mall isn’t commanding high rents.
 The outside strip mall across the street looks better from a superficial visit; at least it’s heavily occupied.But the tenant mix is hardly lucrative: temp agency, tax filing, gold/silver exchange, and not one but two Armed Forces Career Centers.
 (Both are in operation.)
 I have no objections to any of these tenants, but Michael Moore observed almost a decade ago the tendency for military recruiters to seek low-rent retail space.
-This relatively large strip mall does not host a single nationally recognized tenant.
+This relatively large strip mall does not host a single nationally recognized tenant, nor big boxes of any real scale.

 Yes, a former shopping center with one large anchor has transformed into administrative offices for city government.
 However, the City of Houma does not seem to have renewed its latest lease: